Dalton-in-Furness

 Dalton-in-Furness has some unmissable rivers and streams nearby like River Lickle, Appletree Worth Beck, Styhead Gill, Crowdundle Beck, Aira Beck, Hell Gill, and River Kent at Kentmere.

-Don't miss Broughton Moor, Brigsteer Park, Cow Close Wood, Jeffy Knotts Wood, and Grubbins Wood's woodlands if visiting the area around Dalton-in-Furness.
+Broughton Moor, Brigsteer Park, Cow Close Wood, Jeffy Knotts Wood, and Grubbins Wood are some of Dalton-in-Furness best woodlands to visit near Dalton-in-Furness.

-The area around Dalton-in-Furness features a number of interesting towns including Sedbergh, Bowness On Windermere, Ulverston, Penrith, Kendal, Ambleside, and Kirkby Stephen.
+Towns to visit near Dalton-in-Furness include Sedbergh, Bowness On Windermere, Ulverston, Penrith, Kendal, Ambleside, and Kirkby Stephen.

 There are a number of castles near Dalton-in-Furness including Brough Castle, Lowther Castle, Pendragon Castle, Lammerside Castle, Kendal Castle, Sizergh Castle, and Castlesteads (Lowther).

-Acorn Bank, Acorn Bank Watermill, Church of St Peter Askham, St Michael’s Church at Lowther, Lowther Mausoleum, Askham Hall, and Smardale Gill Viaduct are great places to visit near Dalton-in-Furness if you like historic buildings.
+Historic Buildings to visit near Dalton-in-Furness include Acorn Bank, Acorn Bank Watermill, Church of St Peter Askham, St Michael’s Church at Lowther, Lowther Mausoleum, Askham Hall, and Smardale Gill Viaduct.

 Bluebell Woods to visit near Dalton-in-Furness include Cow Close Wood, and Jeffy Knotts Wood.

-There are a number of nature reserves near to Dalton-in-Furness including Smardale Gill Nature Reserve.
+Places near Dalton-in-Furness feature a number of interesting nature reserves including Smardale Gill Nature Reserve.

 Dalton-in-Furness History